Wizzaisha/HackerRank-Challenges/README.md

 ### Challenges HackerRank

-This readme contain the description of each challange done; resolved using 2 programming languages JavaScript and Python.
+This readme contain the statements of each challange done; the challenges were resolved using 2 programming languages JavaScript and Python.

 1. Challenge 1 - Permuting two arrays